A guide to our resolution service

 As our resolution service is entirely evidence based, it follows that good quality evidence to support your case will help considerably.
 But it is important to keep the evidence relevant and well detailed, as this is most likely to result in a fair decision.

-The following is an overarching checklist of the key evidence that you should provide; it is not exhaustive:
+The following is an initial checklist of the key evidence that you should provide but it is not exhaustive:

 • You must provide the signed tenancy agreement